Our goal

 Technical areas

-The programme is split into five technical areas, each with their own distinct objectives.
+The programme is split into four technical areas, each with their own distinct objectives.

 Deliver